tentwentyfour/nextcloud-link/README.md

 > Returns all activities belonging to a file or folder.
 Use the `limit` argument to override the server-default.

 ### Users
-The following methods are available on `client.users`
+The following methods are available on `client.users`:

 `removeSubAdminFromGroup(userId: string, groupId: string): Promise<boolean>`
 > Remove a user as a Sub Admin from a group.